How Bad Do U Want Me: Critical reception

+Other music critics noted that the song appears derivative of the pop aesthetics associated with Swift.
 Stephen Daw of Billboard found it to be the worst song of the album, thinking it "falls flat with its power-pop leanings."
-He compared its lyrics and instrumental to those from Swift's discography, elaborating that the song "feels like one of the only songs that doesn't fit her vision".
+He compared its lyrics and instrumental to those from Swift's discography, elaborating that the song feels out of place on the "decidedly Gaga" Mayhem, and it is not in line with Gaga's vision.
 MusicOMHs Donovan Livesey also saw "How Bad Do U Want Me" as the album's weakest point; while enjoying it as well-produced and engaging, he found the chorus overly influenced by Swift, making Gaga seem less original than usual.
-Dakota West Foss of Sputnikmusic felt "How Bad Do U Want Me" is "a tongue-in-cheek attempt" at the "modern (bad) iteration of Taylor Swift's lifeless synthpop that is every bit the knockout that Gaga dropping a weight class would be – there's even a stratospheric bridge that calls 'Cruel Summer' to mind."
+Dakota West Foss of Sputnikmusic felt "How Bad Do U Want Me" is a tongue-in-cheek take at the "modern (bad) iteration of Taylor Swift's lifeless synthpop that is every bit the knockout that Gaga dropping a weight class would be – there's even a stratospheric bridge that calls 'Cruel Summer' to mind."
+Sydney Brasil of Exclaim! called it one of her least favorite tracks on Mayhem and suggested Gaga added it partly to "throw the Swifties a bone."
+Megan Lapierre from the same outlet found it "pandering" in a way she had not anticipated from Gaga, adding that she usually expects "Taylor bullshit from Taylor, but it somehow sounds even clunkier coming from Gaga."
+The Australian Broadcasting Corporation's Jared Richards claimed it is "more random than bad, with Gaga rarely chasing her contemporaries."